tomblanchard312/advent/README.md

 ## 🎯 Customization

-### Change Characters
+### Change Characters & Messages

 Edit `src/data/doors.js` to modify the character types and messages for each day.
+Keep both arrays at length 24; elements are positionally matched (index → day).

 ### Modify Animations